 education, business, law, nonprofit organizations, the Peace Corps, sustainable agriculture,

 What can I do with a major in religious studies?

-A degree in Religious Studies prepares students for any career that requires critical thinking, analysis, oral and written communication skills, and the ability to reflect on questions of meaning and value.
+A degree in Study of Religion prepares students for any career that requires critical thinking, analysis, oral and written communication skills, and the ability to reflect on questions of meaning and value.
 Our majors find themselves well prepared for careers requiring imagination, problem solving, communication, self-understanding, and awareness of human diversity.

 Many of our majors go on to careers in law, teaching, medicine, counseling, social work, conflict resolution, international business, foreign service, journalism, various ministries and other careers in non-profit organizations and public service.
 Our department also prepares majors to continue at the advanced graduate level in a variety of fields related to the Humanities, Social Sciences, Business and Law.